Hi there. I'm Andrea Hayley-Sankaran.

 My professional experience includes 7 years of cooking in different styles: vegan, modern vegetarian, West Coast farm-to-table, and garde manger and saucier in fine dining.

 I loved working in restaurants.
-I started to feel so calm and focused amid the chaos that the world around me stood still, similar to meditation.
+Over time I learned to feel incredibly calm and focused amid the chaos of the kitchen, that the world around me stood still, similar to meditation.

 Punctuating that space was the glorious beauty of the dishes I got to serve up to the guests.
 My creations gave me great joy, but I also wanted to learn how to communicate.